Blazam-App/docs.blazam.org/docsource/admin/fields.md

 The fields configuration section allows for the definition of custom schema attributes in your Active Directory environment.

+Once a field is defined it will become available for delegation in [Permissions](permissions.md).

 ## Display Name
 This is the label that will be shown for this attribute in Blazam.
 It can be in your localized language for your convenience.